Elizabeth Shaffer

 About

-Dr. Shaffer holds a Master of Archival Studies degree and a Ph.D. from the iSchool.
-Before joining the IRSHDC, she was Director of Collections at the Vancouver Holocaust Education Centre, overseeing initiatives focusing on the digitization, preservation, and pedagogical use of Holocaust survivor testimonies and the development of digital systems in support of anti-racism education and exhibition curation on issues of genocide.
+Prior to joining the iSchool, she was Executive Director at the UBC Indian Residential School History and Dialogue Centre and led the development of its digital collections systems.
+As Director of Collections at the Vancouver Holocaust Education Centre, she oversaw initiatives focusing on the digitization, preservation, and educational use of Holocaust survivor testimonies and collections in support of anti-racism education and exhibition curation on issues of genocide.

 Teaching